-: The following USB debugging guidance for the Digi AnywhereUSB Plus (2, 8, 24) line of products requires that DAL OS/firmware version 188.8.131.52 (or later) is in use on the device.
+- The USB debugging guidance which follows is meant to be used with the Digi AnywhereUSB Plus (2, 8, 24) line of products only.

 USB Debug Logging Procedure for Digi AnywhereUSB Plus products

 1. Physically unplug any/all USB devices from your Digi AnywhereUSB Plus product (hereafter referred to as "Hub").
 Be sure to note which USB device(s) are currently plugged into which USB port(s) of the Hub as you unplug the devices.
 This is to ensure each of the devices gets plugged back into it's proper USB port when the testing procedure is complete, thus restoring normal operation prior to the test.

 *** In the step above, it is important that all devices are removed from your AnywhereUSB Plus hub before continuing with the rest of this procedure - this is both to reduce the amount of unnecessary chatter over the USB bus during the test, also so that all of the captured USB traffic during the test is related to the USB device of interest, aka the "problem" USB device you want to work better with your Hub.

 2. Ensure the AnywhereUSB Manager software installed is the most recent version available here.

 - Uninstall the previous version of AnywhereUSB Manager software first when updating the AnywhereUSB Manager is needed.

 3. Open the AnywhereUSB Manager client/software, and verify you're not connected to any Groups on your Hub.
 If a Group is currently connected, right-click that Group, then chose the "Disconnect from Group" option.